 Currently, the world population is 7.8 billion — the highest it has ever been.
 Only a century ago, it was less than a quarter of that — that is, about 1,8 billion.
 Is it any wonder then, population alarmists say, that we’re amidst a social and an ecological crisis?

 What they forget to consider, however, is that perhaps the problem doesn’t lie in how many people are alive, but in how people live.
 If they did, they’d soon change their minds.

 The human population number that the Earth can sustain primarily depends on the rate natural resources are being used up by humans: The more and faster we consume them, the fewer people the Earth can sustain.
-According to research, if we minimized our excessive consumption, the Earth can easily sustain at least 8 billion of us.
+According to research, if we minimized our excessive consumption, the Earth can easily sustain way more than the current population.
 In the words of environmental author Charles Eisenstein:

 “If everyone consumed resources at the rate of an average North American, the sustainable world population would be about 1.5 billion.
 If everyone lived the lifestyle of an average Guatemalan, the present population would be sustainable.
 And if everyone lived as ecologically as a traditional Indian villager, the planet could sustain 15 billion people or even more.
 Most estimates put the carrying capacity of the planet at between 8 and 16 billion people […]”